Kevindic0214/AlphaT3/README.md

 \end{aligned}
 $$

+**AlphaT3** is a fork of [TicTacToe](https://github.com/kaifishr/TicTacToe), originally developed by [kaifishr](https://github.com/kaifishr).
+This project aims to **expand upon the original work by completing the remaining TODOs and enhancing the existing reinforcement learning algorithms**.

 A minimal environment equipped with reinforcement learning algorithms to train agents to compete in [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
 Due to its simplicity, this repository is potentially useful for educational purposes and can serve as a starting point to solve other games, such as the generalization of tic-tac-toe (m,n,k-games), chess, or Go.